 - Almond meal (as in never buy store bought again Sugar Free Orange and Almond mini cakes)

-So, I find spelt flour has a bit of a nutty and almost sweet flavour compared to other flours.
+I find spelt flour has a bit of a nutty and almost sweet flavour compared to other flours and it works perfectly in this sugar free gingerbread cake.
 I also want to point out that spelt flour while definitely a healthier option, is not a gluten free flour, but it is wheat free.

-This makes it perfect for those of us who over the years have developed some intolerances to wheat based products and need a little help in the digestion department (ahem..
-I’m talking about me here.
-Anyone else want to put their hand up?)
+This makes it perfect for those of us who over the years have developed some intolerances to wheat based products and need a little help in the digestion department.

 From a nutrition perspective, spelt flour far outweighs traditional white flour as it has fewer calories that wheat flour and it is higher in protein, although not as high as Oat flour.
 But, then again, spelt flour is easier to come by as it is available in most supermarkets, whereas I have to go to my local health food shop to score some of Bob’s Red Mill Oat Flour.

-Sugar Free Gingerbread is always one I come back to time and again.
-My recipe is naturally sweetened with natvia granulated stevia sweetener, and none of the usual dark sweetening things you would typically find like golden syrup, honey or molasses.
+I love healthy ginger treats almost as much as I love healthy chocolate treats and this Sugar Free Gingerbread Cake is always one I come back to time and again.
+My recipe for this low fat ginger cake is naturally sweetened with natvia granulated stevia sweetener, and none of the usual dark sweetening things you would typically find like golden syrup, honey or molasses.
 Nope, none of that here.

 - 1/2 cup Spelt flour (or Wholemeal Plain Flour)

-- 1/3 cup plus 1 tablespoon granulated sweetener (I use baking nativia stevia)
+- 1/3 cup plus 1 tablespoon granulated sweetener that measures like sugar (see notes)

 - 2 teaspoons Cream of Tartar